 A 15-minute walk from Kintetsu Koriyama Station or a 25-minute walk from JR Koriyama Station.

 A creative solution to finishing the castle wall

-When creating the wall of the castle, Hidenaga Toyotomi ran out of materials to make the splendid, intimidating wall that he had envisioned.
-Instead of leaving his wall unfinished, he decided to take whatever stone he could get his hands to finish the protective barrier.
+When creating the wall of the castle, Lord Toyotomi Hidenaga (1540-1591) ran out of materials to make the splendid, intimidating wall that he had envisioned.
+Instead of leaving his wall unfinished, he decided to take whatever stone he could get his hands on to finish the protective barrier.

-Fans of cherry blossom should check out the Oshiromatsuri festival which is held from late March to the beginning of April.
+Fans of cherry blossoms should check out the Oshiro Festival which is held from late March to the beginning of April.
 The nighttime illumination of the castle and its flower-filled trees is one of the highlights of the festival.